-If you have been injured in a snowmobiling accident due to someone else’s negligence or if you have lost a loved one in a snowmobiling accident, then the Wisconsin snowmobile accident attorneys at Bye, Goff and Rohde can help you understand your legal options and right to financial compensation.
+If you have been injured in a snowmobiling accident due to someone else’s negligence, or if you have lost a loved one in a snowmobiling accident, then the Wisconsin snowmobile accident attorneys at Bye, Goff & Rohde can help you understand your legal options and right to financial compensation.

-Snowmobiling accidents can result in serious injuries and fatality including:
+Snowmobiling accidents can result in serious injuries including:

 As mentioned above, speed and alcohol account for several fatalities on snowmobiles.
 However, other factors that can play a part in snowmobiling accidents include:

-If you have lost a loved one in a snowmobiling accident then you are probably fixed with a whirlwind of emotions.
-Unless you were there when it happened you are most likely wondering what went wrong and who was responsible for the accident.
+If you have lost a loved one in a snowmobiling accident, you are probably experiencing a whirlwind of emotions.
+Unless you were there when it happened, you are most likely wondering what went wrong and who was responsible for the accident.
 Snowmobiling accidents can leave victims in the cold snow for hours, if not days.
-Head trauma, sheer impact and freezing are all leading causes of death in snowmobiling accidents.
+Head trauma, sheer impact, and freezing are all leading causes of death in snowmobiling accidents.

-If you have been a victim in a snowmobiling accident then you need to seek legal advice from a Wisconsin personal injury attorney.
-Whether you were a driver, a passenger or an innocent bystander, you do have options.
-It is important that you are made aware of these legal options to move on with your life.
+If you have been a victim in a snowmobiling accident, you need to seek legal advice from a Wisconsin personal injury attorney.
+Whether you were a driver, a passenger, or an innocent bystander, you do have options.
 You may be eligible for financial compensation for your pain and suffering including damages for:

 At Bye, Goff & Rohde, we work with specialists and officers to get to the bottom of what happened, and we can determine your chance of winning a lawsuit against the person or persons responsible for your injury.
 To speak to an attorney about your snowmobiling injury, contact the Wisconsin personal injury lawyers at Bye, Goff & Rohde for a free consultation.